MusicGenreOpt/MusicGenreOpt/README.md

 ## Abstract

 With the rise of music streaming services and the vast variety of songs available, automated tools for music classification are increasingly important.
 This project proposes an optimization-based ensemble approach to automatic music genre classification, leveraging heterogeneity across multiple segments of a song.
 Each song is divided into disjoint segments, and segment-specific genre classification probabilities are computed.
 The optimization algorithms then determine the optimal set of weights to combine these probabilities into an aggregated class probability for the entire song.
 Using a publicly available dataset, the proposed algorithms are compared to simple and complex ensemble methods.
 The results show that our solutions increase classification accuracy by approximately 3-6% compared to simple benchmarks and decrease accuracy by 2.33% compared to complex ensemble benchmarks.
-Our methods offer a good balance between model accuracy and interpretability and perform well in multi-genre classification tasks.
+Our methods offer a good balance between model accuracy and interpretability and perform well in multi-genre classification tasks.

 ## Repository Structure